Learn how to make rose water at home with this easy recipe.

 5. Once the color fades, remove it from the cooker and let it cool.

-6. Strain and place in a container with lid.
+6. Strain and place in a container with a lid.

 Ready to use!

-Since I’m not going to use the rose water in 2 weeks I’m going to turn it into ice cubes so I can take one and melt it any time I need it.
+Since I don’t intend to use the rose water in 2 weeks I’m going to turn it into ice cubes so I can take one and melt it any time I need it.

 You could use white roses too but the water won’t have any color.

 RELATED POST: More than 50 recipes about skincare and beauty

 How to Preserve Rose Water for Longer?